cloud-native-toolkit/automation-solutions/boms/software/cp4d/files/README-DB2-Expose-External.md

-# Exposing DB2 Connection on ROKS VPC Gen2 via Load Balancer
+# Exposing DB2 Connection on ROKS VPC Gen2 via Load Balancer (Only IBM Cloud)

+You can use this instructions to expose connections information for the DB2OLTP or DB2WH running on IBM Cloud VPC Gen2.

 - A specificity from ROKS VPC Gen2 in IBM Cloud is the security level.
 The node servers don't have an external IP address and cannot be accessed externally.